LebCit/the-clean-blog/README.md

 ### Does this theme support any plugins?

-Clean Blog includes support for Jetpack's Infinite Scroll as well as other features.
+The Clean Blog includes support for Jetpack's Infinite Scroll as well as other features.

 ### How to use the lightbox on galleries ?